pablocasares/enricher/docs/joiners_enrichers/enrichers.md

 }
 ```

-On this enricher you have next properties:
+On this enricher you have the next properties:

 * `src.dim`: The dimension that contains source IP.
 * `dst.dim`: The dimension that contains destiny IP.